Mar. 6, 2018.

-When do you need to dispute your property taxes?
+When would a homeowner need to dispute their property taxes?

 When you need to appeal your property taxes varies by the state and county you live in.
 In Ferguson’s county in Colorado, for example, he says there’s a very small window to dispute property taxes in the spring.

 Take two minutes now:

 - Check with your county or use the National Property Tax Group calendar to find the deadline to dispute in your state.